-Discussion: This example combines the promotion and psychological incentives.
-The promotion is performed through a structural rewarding action, and is designed to foster competitiveness and self-prestige.
-At the same time, team spirit and good working environment are being promoted by limiting the number of consecutive terms, thus giving a chance to other team members.
-This example shows a fully implemented and executable incentive scheme.
-Although the model may seem complex at the first glance, it is worth noting that the type definitions of the two actions (Fig 14, top) are almost identical, differing only in the filter they use - with former using the \mathbb{F} > Best-TeamWrk and the latter the \mathbb{F} > SecondBestTeamWrk.
+are almost identical, differing only in the filter they use - with former using the D BestTeamWrk and the latter the D SecondBestTeamWrk.
 This means that once the Designer has modeled one of them, the other one can be created by copy-pasting and referencing a different filter.
-Similarly, if at a later time the underlying crowdsourcing platform decided to use a different $\langle A \rangle$ to reward the best workers (e.g., to pay out money instead of rotating team managers) the Designer would only need to partially adapt the scheme by referencing a different $\langle A \rangle$ from the $\langle A \rangle$'s action_logic fields.
+Similarly, if at a later time the underlying crowdsourcing platform decided to use a different \Leftrightarrow to reward the best workers (e.g., to pay out money instead of rotating team managers) the Designer would only need to partially adapt the scheme by referencing a different \Leftrightarrow from the m's action_logic fields.
 Such adaptations can also be performed by incentive operators with minimal understanding of the underlying code.

 Filters like GetTeam, GetBest and GetManager perform very common incentive functionality.
 In practice, this means that such components could be readily available as library elements.
 Of course, if we need to use a companyspecific flavor, we can easily replace the default one with a proprietary element.
-For example, a \mathbb{E} > GetManager may be available with a default auxiliary field $\langle \widehat{\mathbb{F}} \rangle$ that looks for a manager in the team model by inspecting the node tags for a given manager tag.
-In that case, to adapt such a filter for our rotating presidency example the Designer would need to exchange the default, tag-based $\langle \widehat{\mathbb{F}} \rangle$ with a structural one, such as GetMgrByRelations.
+For example, a D GetManager may be available with a default auxiliary field \Leftrightarrow that looks for a manager in the team model by inspecting the node tags for a given manager tag.
+In that case, to adapt such a filter for our rotating presidency example the Designer would need to exchange the default, tag-based \Leftrightarrow with a structural one, such as GetMgrByRelations.